pettycache/passcport/README.md

 # PassCPort

 A utility for network configuration and troubleshooting on Linux, macOS, and Windows systems.
 This tool helps in analyzing network environments, identifying active hosts, and configuring network interfaces with specific IP and MAC addresses, primarily for bypassing captive portals or similar network challenges.
+But its main use case is to bypass captive portals for public internet in hotels, airports, businesses, etc.

 ## Features